sangam14/Docker-Volumes-with-Alpine/README.md

 # how to work with Docker volumes
  3 sub-sections:
-Create a Docker volume and pull Alpine image
+Create a Docker volume and pull Alpine image <br>
-Create files in Alpine
+Create files in Alpine<br>
-Verify the existence of Docker volume
+Verify the existence of Docker volume<br>

 ## Create a Docker volume and pull Alpine image
 Create a Docker volume to which you will add persistent data.